ezeoleaf/larry/README.md

 For getting Twitter keys and secrets you can follow this [guide](https://developer.twitter.com/en/docs/twitter-api/getting-started/guide)

-#### Note: You will to generate both consumer and access pair of keys/tokens and secrets
+#### Note: You will have to generate both consumer and access pair of keys/tokens and secrets.

 ### Providers and Publishers